Geofany17/Robot-Checkers-Player/README.md

 # Robot-Checkers-Player
 This is the code for my Final Thesis Project about Robot playing Checkers Game.
-It uses Python, OpenCV, and uses the Cartesian/Gantry Robot model.
+It uses Python, OpenCV, and uses a Cartesian/Gantry Robot model that operates using GRBL.
 The camera is placed on top for detection of boards and pieces.
+I used Visual Studio 2019 to write the code as well as the Arduino IDE to control the motors for each axis.

 For a demo, see here: